Mannenberg

-"Mannenberg" is a Cape jazz song by South African musician Abdullah Ibrahim, first recorded in 1974.
+"Mannenberg" is a Cape jazz composition by South African musician Abdullah Ibrahim, first recorded in 1974.
 Driven into exile by the apartheid government, Ibrahim had been living in Europe and the United States during the 1960s and '70s, making brief visits to South Africa to record music.
 After a successful 1974 collaboration with producer Rashid Vally and a band that included Basil Coetzee and Robbie Jansen, Ibrahim began to record another album with these three collaborators and a backing band assembled by Coetzee.
-The song was recorded during a session of improvisation, and includes a saxophone solo by Coetzee, which led to him receiving the sobriquet "Manenberg".
+The piece was recorded during a session of improvisation, and includes a saxophone solo by Coetzee, which led to him receiving the sobriquet "Manenberg".

 The piece incorporates elements of several other musical styles, including marabi, ticky-draai, and langarm, and became a landmark in the development of the genre of Cape jazz.
-The song has been described as having a beautiful melody and catchy beat, conveying themes of "freedom and cultural identity."
+The piece has been described as having a beautiful melody and catchy beat, conveying themes of "freedom and cultural identity."
 It was released under Ibrahim's former name Dollar Brand on the 1974 vinyl album Mannenberg – Is Where It's Happening.
 Named after the township of Manenberg, it was an instant hit, selling tens of thousands of copies within a few months of its release.
 It later became identified with the struggle against apartheid, partly due to Jansen and Coetzee playing it at rallies against the government, and was among the movement's most popular songs in the 1980s.
 The piece has been covered by other musicians, and has been included on several jazz collections.